apache/www-site/content/security/index.md

 ask you to resubmit your report if you send it as an image, movie, HTML, or PDF attachment when you could as easily describe it with plain text.

+## Issues not considered as security vulnerabilities {#known-issues}

+These are things that we are well aware of, and have been reported to us many times, but we do not class as a security vulnerability.
+Please do not report them.

+Issues not classed as security relevant:

+- A lack of DMARC or SPF record on our domains
+- "Clickjacking" on our domains
+- Directory listings.
+These are deliberate and do not contain sensitive information
+- Systems that disclose the versions of the servers and software we use
+- Data that is publically accessible in our Jira bug tracking system

 ## Vulnerability Information

 You can usually find information on known vulnerabilities for an Apache project on the project's web pages.
 For convenience, consult the [list of